Judiciary panel takes first steps toward impeachment vote

-WASHINGTON (AP) — The House Judiciary Committee has taken the first steps toward voting on articles of impeachment against President Donald Trump, beginning a marathon two-day session to consider the historic charges with a lively prime-time hearing at the Capitol.
+WASHINGTON (AP) — The House Judiciary Committee took the first steps Wednesday evening toward voting on articles of impeachment against President Donald Trump, beginning a marathon two-day session to consider the historic charges with a lively prime-time hearing at the Capitol.

 Rep. David Cicilline of Rhode Island asked Republicans standing by Trump to “wake up” and honor their oath of office.
 Republican Rep. Mike Johnson of Louisiana responded with his own request to “put your country over party.”
 Rep. Lou Correa, D-Calif., shared his views in both English and Spanish.